 Policy Detail Fire seasons, prohibitions and restrictions policy Relates to sections 52 to 58 of the Act and decisions to: declare or revoke a prohibited or restricted fire season prohibit fire in open air or revoke a prohibition prohibit or restrict activities that may cause a fire to start or spread and revoke prohibition or restriction.
 Fire permitting policy Supports the policy above and defines actions for: supporting a member of the public who is applying for a fire permit assessing a fire permit application granting or renewing a fire permit refusing to grant or renew a fire permit suspending or cancelling a fire permit operational decisions when responding to an alarm of fire in open air.
-Firebreaks policy Relates to sections $\frac{62 \text{ to } 64}{64}$ of the Act to support decisions and actions relating to requirements for landholders to: make and clear any firebreak on the landholder's land • remove any vegetation or other thing from an existing firebreak.
-Fire hazard removal Relates to sections 65 to 68 of the Act and decisions about what to do when: policy a potential fire hazard is reported to Fire and Emergency we assess a potential fire hazard • we arrange for the removal or destruction of a confirmed fire hazard.
+Fire hazard removal policy Relates to sections 65 to 68 of the Act and decisions about what to do when: a potential fire hazard is reported to Fire and Emergency we assess a potential fire hazard we arrange for the removal or destruction of a confirmed fire hazard.
 Regulatory compliance policy Covers how we monitor and take action to identify and influence landowners and others to comply with the requirements of the Act and other relevant legislation.
-This covers activities which: reduce harm from unwanted fire support the safe use of fire as a land management tool and reduce harm if fire escapes control minimise avoidance of the Fire Emergency levy reduce non-compliance with any legislation or regulations under which Fire and Emergency New Zealand has a compliance function.
+This covers activities which: • reduce harm from unwanted fire • support the safe use of fire as a land management tool and reduce harm if fire escapes control • minimise avoidance of the Fire Emergency levy • reduce non-compliance with any legislation or regulations under which Fire and Emergency New Zealand has a compliance function.
+Firebreaks policy Relates to sections 62 to 64 of the Act to support decisions and actions relating to requirements for landholders to: • make and clear any firebreak on the landholder's land • remove any vegetation or other thing from an existing firebreak.